The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

-Bar Keepers Friends has been going strong since 1882 and there’s a very good reason why.
-For over 138 years, the recipe for BKF’s core product has remained remarkably similar.
-Even as we continued to expand our product offerings, we’ve used many of the same ingredients for several decades and more decades to come.
+Bar Keepers Friends has been going strong since 1882, and there are several good reasons why.
+One being that BKF contains Oxalic Acid.
+For more than 138 years, the recipe for BKF’s core product has remained remarkably similar.
+Even as we’ve expanded our product offerings, we’ve used many of the same ingredients and will continue to do so for decades to come.

 So, what makes Bar Keepers Friend so good?
 Let’s find out now!